dinaitovich/dinaitovich.github.io/README.md

-Hi there, I am an experienced vision scientist with a strong foundation in cognitive research, experimental design, statistical analysis, eye tracking, and programming.
+I am an experienced vision scientist with a strong foundation in cognitive research, experimental design, statistical analysis, eye tracking, and programming.
+My work has explored core aspects of visual perception, including visual illusions, attention, unconscious processing, and perceptual organization.

-Here I am going to share my projects.
+I am now interested in applying my research expertise to practical challenges in diverse fields.
+I’m especially drawn to opportunities that bridge scientific insight with real-world impact — whether in data analysis, human-centered design, applied cognition, or interdisciplinary problem-solving.